panagiotamoraiti/panagiotamoraiti.github.io/_pages/about.md

 **Diploma & Integrated Master (M.Eng.) in Electrical and Computer Engineering**
 *Democritus University of Thrace*

-I am interested in robotics and artificial intelligence, and currently seeking opportunities to deepen my knowledge in cutting-edge technologies.
+Interested in robotics and artificial intelligence.
+Currently seeking opportunities to gain more knowledge in cutting-edge technologies.

 ### Areas of Interest